rokath/trice/docs/TraceWithTrice.md

 All C-compilers should be usable to compile the target *Trice* code and there is no hardware dependency despite the byte transmission.
 MCUs with 8-bit to 64-bit, little or big endian are supported.

-Any user program able to read a [JSON](../til.json) file, can receive the [documented](./COBSREncoding.md) *Trice* message format, look-up the ID and perform a printf-like action to translate into log strings.
+Any user program able to read a [JSON](../til.json) file, can receive the [documented](./TriceMessagesEncoding.md) *Trice* message format, look-up the ID and perform a printf-like action to translate into log strings.
 The **trice** tool with its `log` switch is a working example.

-Using [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) packages starting with a [package descriptor](./COBSREncoding.md#package-mode-prefix) allows alongside user protocols.
+Using [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) packages starting with a [package descriptor](./TriceMessagesEncoding.md#package-mode-prefix) allows alongside user protocols.
 The other way around is also implementable: In a user protocol embedded `Trice` messages.

 The **trice** tool is expandable with several decoders.
 So it is possible to implement a minimal *Trice* encoding, if bandwidth matters heavily and control that with switches.

 When less RAM usage is more important the target double buffer is replaceable with a FIFO.
 So the user will be able to decide at compile time about that.
 Right now already a immediate mode is selectable inside [triceConfig.h](../test/MDK-ARM_STM32G071RB/Core/Inc/triceConfig.h) avoiding any buffer by paying a time toll.

+The **trice** tool supports [many command line switches](./TriceCommandLineExamples.md).

 ###  5.15. <a name='OptionalTricemessagesencryption'></a>Optional *Trice* messages encryption